Dirty Work (Rolling Stones album): Release and reception

 In March 1986, the Rolling Stones' cover of "Harlem Shuffle" (the first lead single from a Stones studio album not to be a Jagger/Richards original since the band's earliest days) was released to a receptive audience, reaching No. 13 in the UK and No. 5 in the United States.
 The follow-up single "One Hit (To the Body)" was a US top-30 hit and featured a revealing video of Jagger and Richards seeming to trade blows (although Richards is syncing to Jimmy Page, who played lead guitar on the song).

-Dirty Work was released a month after "Harlem Shuffle," reaching No. 4 in the UK and United States (going platinum there), but the critical reaction was less than enthusiastic.
+Dirty Work was released three weeks after "Harlem Shuffle", reaching No. 4 in the UK and United States (going platinum there), but the critical reaction was less than enthusiastic.
 Some reviewers felt the album was slight in places, with weak, generic songwriting from Richards and Wood and puzzlingly abrasive vocals from Jagger.
 Some felt Jagger was saving his best material for his solo records, though the critical reaction to those releases was muted as well.
 People named it one of the worst albums of 1986, denoting "The worst fears of the Baby Boomers come true: If the Stones are sounding this old and tired, what does it say about their original fans?"

 However, at the same time, Robert Christgau called Dirty Work "a bracing and even challenging record [which] innovates without kowtowing to multi-platinum fashion or half-assed pretension.
 It's honest and makes you like it."
 In 2004, Stylus Magazine's "On Second Thoughts" feature assessed the album as "a tattered, embarrassed triumph, by far the most interesting Stones album since Some Girls at every level: lyrical, conceptual, instrumental" and claiming that the album features "the most venomous guitar sound of the Stones' career, and Jagger's most committed vocals."

-Richards said that songs on the album were structured to be played live with a view to tour in support of the album, before Jagger decided he wasn't going to tour after all, though Jagger later cited his concerns about Watts' health for not doing so.
-The only songs from Dirty Work to be played live have been "One Hit (To the Body)" and "Harlem Shuffle," both performed on the Steel Wheels tour.
+Richards said that songs on the album were structured to be played live with a view to tour in support of the album, before Jagger decided he was not going to tour after all, though Jagger later cited his concerns about Watts's health for not doing so.
+The only songs from Dirty Work to be played live have been "One Hit (To the Body)" and "Harlem Shuffle", both performed on the Steel Wheels tour.

 In 1994 Dirty Work was remastered and reissued by Virgin Records, and again in 2009 by Universal Music.
 It was released on SHM-SACD in 2011 by Universal Music Japan.